maihde/roku_subsonic/README.rst

    http://www.activeobjects.no/subsonic/forum/viewtopic.php?p=26893#26893

+   UPDATE - Subsonic 4.6.beta1 appears to have resolved this issue

 2. roGridScreen doesn't cooperate with roAudioPlayer running in the background.
    If the roAudioPlayer sends an event while the grid screen is visible, the album artwork get's scaled funny; this odd GridScreen behavior is in addition